 - Make a Donation

 You don’t have to be an ecommerce website to have a call to action.
-Every single website out there needs some call to action, otherwise there’s no real point of having a website.
+Every single website out there needs some call to action, otherwise, there’s no real point in having a website.
 What do you want your readers to do once they’ve looked at your website?
 If it’s filling out a form, volunteering their time, calling a 1-800 number or making a donation, this is what your call to action will focus on.